MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/identity/multi-tenant/security-operations.md

  When you enable Defender for Server in a secondary tenant, the MDE extension reports security telemetry to the MDE service associated secondary tenant.
 It can't report security telemetry to the primary tenant.
 As a result, you must assign role permissions in that secondary tenant to security principals in the primary tenant.
 The role permissions allow security principals in the primary tenant to use response actions in MDE for that secondary tenant.

-**Privileged Identity Management.** [Azure AD Privileged Identity Management (PIM)](/azure/active-directory/privileged-identity-management/pim-configure) enables just-in-time role elevation for Azure and Azure AD roles.
+**Use Privileged Identity Management.** [Azure AD Privileged Identity Management (PIM)](/azure/active-directory/privileged-identity-management/pim-configure) enables just-in-time role elevation for Azure and Azure AD roles.
 [PIM for Groups](/azure/active-directory/privileged-identity-management/concept-pim-for-groups) extends this functionality to group membership for Microsoft 365 groups and Azure AD security groups.
 Once you set up PIM for Groups, you need to review active and eligible membership of the privileged group by [creating an access review of PIM for Groups](/azure/active-directory/governance/create-access-review-pim-for-groups).

 ## Configure centralized security operations